Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

-Finally, we consider the case of tableaux with two diagonal boxes.
-If both diagonal boxes are unprimed, we have three cases for how they and the box between them can be filled:
+Finally, we consider the case when $T$ has two diagonal boxes.
+If both diagonal boxes are unprimed, then there are three ways that they and the box between them can be filled in $T$:

 After applying $\swap$ to such a tableau, we might end up with one of the near-diagonal arrangements

 where in the last case necessarily the diagonal box $\ytab{*(lightgray) 2'}$ forms a one-box bar (following a move of the form \eqref{slide}).
 In the first case, applying $\wtrev$ toggles the bar divisions and so does not change the contents of the diagonal boxes or the box $(i, i + 1)$, and applying $\unswap$ to the result preserves the diagonal boxes.
 The second and third cases are precisely those to which the rule (R1) in the definition of $\wtrev$ applies; they are interchanged, and then $\unswap$ restores the unprimed diagonal boxes.